Pasindu-sd/Cybersecurity-Notes/week-15.md

   - Protecting personal information and ensuring it is used safely and lawfully.

 **2. Personal Data** -
-Any information that can identify a person:
+  - Any information that can identify a person:
     - Name
     - ID numbers
     - Email
     - Phone number
     - Address
     - IP address, etc.

+**3. Consent**
+  - Companies must get clear permission before collecting or using a person’s data.

+**4. Data Processing**
+  - Any action done to data—collecting, storing, sharing, or deleting.
+  It must be legal and transparent.